Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

     This workflow requires [Ampli CLI 1.9.0+](./cli)

-Larger organizations with multiple teams will likely need to make changes to their tracking plan and analytics implementations in parallel.
+Larger organizations with multiple teams usually need to make changes to their tracking plan and analytics implementations in parallel.

-In this document we'll cover how you can use branches in Ampli with source control systems such as Git.
+This page covers how you can use branches in Ampli with source control systems such as Git.

 ## Workflow summary

-When updates need to be made to the tracking plan:
+When you need to update the tracking plan:

 <div class="annotate" markdown>
 1. Create a branch in Amplitude Data.
 Make tracking plan updates.
 2. Create a branch in Git.(1)